Get Back to Your Life Faster with Physical Therapy After Your Surgery

 You will likely have to relearn how to walk and get ready to help your tissues recover and avoid chronic dysfunction.

-After your procedure, our Hampstead, Sneads Ferry, or Topsail Beach, NC physical therapists will teach you the correct and safest way to complete daily tasks such as getting out of bed or dressing.
+After your procedure, our Hampstead Topsail Physical Therapy or Sneads Ferry Beach, NC physical therapists will teach you the correct and safest way to complete daily tasks such as getting out of bed or dressing.

 Your surgeon will also outline these instructions which may include hip precautions, sternal precautions, spine precautions, not putting weight on your limb, etc.